DitlevF/MasterThesis2018/README.md

 Spike-and-slab models with Dirac delta spike and independence slab
   1) ss_individual with an individual Beta prior on the inclusion indicators
-  2) ss_mixture_MH with a mixture Beta prior on the inclusion indicators with Metropolis-Hastings updating of the parameters
+  2) ss_mixture_MH with a mixture Beta prior on the inclusion indicators with a Metropolis-Hastings step for sampling the parameters
   3) ss_mixture with a mixture Beta prior on the inclusion indicators with parameters fixed
   4) ss_common with a common Beta prior on the inclusion indicators